Pesky flies can start invading your home and outdoor spaces.

 An effective way to keep flies away is to use heavily scented essential oils.
 Scents that repel flies include lavender, cinnamon, eucalyptus, peppermint, and lemongrass.

-To make a homemade fly spray using essential oils, mix about 10 drops of each oil with 8 oz. of water.
-Shake well and use it to spray surfaces, windows, and doorways.
+To make a homemade fly spray using essential oils, mix 10–20 total drops of essential oils with 8 oz of water.
+Shake well and spray it on surfaces, windows, and doorways.

 11. Fly Swatter